Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 For large, open spaces like a pole barn or a multi-bay garage used for vehicle storage and general maintenance, the goal is broad, cost-effective illumination.

-• Metrics: Target 300-500 lux (30-50 fc) for general visibility.
+• Metrics: A target range of about 300–500 lux (30–50 fc) supports general visibility.
 A CCT of 4000K or 5000K works well.
-CRI is less critical here, but a rating of 80+ is still recommended for basic task clarity.
+CRI is less critical here than in finish work, but 80+ is still a sensible minimum for basic task clarity.

 Installation and Control Considerations

-Proper installation is just as important as fixture selection.
-All wiring should comply with the NFPA 70 National Electrical Code (NEC) and any local regulations.
-For professional-grade control, 0-10V dimming is a standard feature on most commercial-quality linear and UFO fixtures.
-This allows for smooth dimming and integration with occupancy or daylight sensors, which can be a requirement to meet energy codes like California's Title 24.
+For professional-grade control, 0–10V dimming is a standard feature on many commercial-quality linear and UFO fixtures.
+This allows for smooth dimming and integration with occupancy or daylight sensors, which can be required to meet some energy codes such as California's Title 24.

 Wrapping Up: Your Fixture Decision Framework